marcosvidolin/firestore-bulk-loader/README.md

 # firebase-bulk-loader

-A Firebase tool to load data to Firestore.
+A simple tool to load data to Firestore.